 Once you have Flutter installed, you have everything to build an entire app.
 Just like React Native, Flutter comes with UI rendering and device API access.
 Flutter packages will also give you access to navigation, testing, state management, and Widget Library.
 Flutter software development tools provide you with everything you need.
 A lot of developers prefer Flutter for that matter because it’s a total package right off the bat.

 Flutter mobile framework popularity has been growing exponentially since it was introduced to the public at Google I/O conference back in 2017.
 Flutter becomes used more, and more people want to talk about it.
-In a little while, Flutter enthusiasts will gather at Flutter Europe conference, an event taking place in Warsaw, Poland, on January 23-24.
+Flutter enthusiasts regularly gather at international conferences.
 Although, it’s still hard to find answers to some basic problems, and decent Flutter development courses and resources are sparse, Flutter community promises to catch up.